Introduction

 Define Hamstring Injuries and Their Impact on Knee Pain

 Hamstring injuries, which encompass strains or tears in the semitendinosus, semimembranosus, and biceps femoris muscles, are all too common among athletes.
-These injuries can deeply affect joint stability, leading to significant challenges in their performance and daily activities.
+These injuries can deeply affect knee function, leading to significant challenges in their performance and daily activities.
 Often, they arise from overstretching, sudden movements, or excessive loads during activities like running and jumping.
 The muscles at the back of the thigh play a crucial role in stabilizing the joint; when they’re injured, it disrupts normal biomechanics, causing pain and discomfort.
-This pain can manifest as a dull ache or a sharp sensation, especially during knee flexion or extension, making even simple movements feel daunting.
+This pain can manifest as a dull ache or a sharp sensation, especially during knee extension, making even simple movements feel daunting.

 The prevalence of hamstring injuries is striking, accounting for 12% to 29% of all athletic traumas, with recurrence rates surpassing 30%.
 A recent study suggests that by 2030, the incidence of these injuries could rise to 56.2 per 100,000 individuals, underscoring a growing public health concern.
 Athletes in high-velocity roles, such as wide receivers in football, are particularly at risk, often facing injuries during critical moments of their performance.